-- 1. Continue promoting and distributing updated Pioneer Valley Trails map - 2.
-Work to help solicit participation from the region's communities in reviewing the newly drafted MassDOT Statewide Bicycle and Pedestrian Plan and provide plan comments as appropriate. - 3.
-Promote the regionally important trail projects such as the Connecticut Riverwalk and Canalwalk segments in Chicopee, West Springfield, Agawam and Holyoke, and the Ware bike path, by providing intercommunity liaison services and technical assistance to communities in project planning, design and construction issues on an ongoing basis.
-Work for FY18 will include: assisting West Springfield with outreach on soon to be completed Riverwalk segment in that town; ensuring that Riverwalk considerations are part of planning for I-91 Viaduct project; and conducting outreach with reopening of Springfield Riverwalk when CSO separation work is completed...
-(Schedule: ongoing). - 4.
-Work to expand the region's off-road pedestrian and bike trails network, seeking collaborations with communities and non-profit organizations to implement new trails design and construction projects. - 5.
+- Continue promoting and distributing updated Pioneer Valley Trails map - Promote the regionally important trail projects such as the Connecticut Riverwalk and Canalwalk segments in Chicopee, West Springfield, Agawam and Holyoke, and the Ware bike path, by providing intercommunity liaison services and technical assistance to communities in project planning, design and construction issues on an ongoing basis. - Work to expand the region's off-road pedestrian and bike trails network, seeking collaborations with communities and non-profit organizations to implement new trails design and construction projects. - 4.
+Explore the potential to develop a more interactive trails resource interface for the region, starting with work in one community. - 5.
 Work with member municipalities, MassBike and MassDOT to facilitate Pioneer Valley Bike Commute Week/Bay State Bike Week which coincides with national Bike Commute Week-the third week of May.
-This includes identifying leaders in each community to facilitate community-specific activities and serving as liaison with MassDOT and MassBike. - 6.
-Promote Bike Commute Week through a variety of media platforms and in close collaboration with municipal officials and communitybased organizations, assure publicity and broad promotion of Bike Commute Week activities.
+This includes identifying leaders in each community to facilitate community-specific activities and serving as liaison with MassDOT and MassBike. - Promote Bike Commute Week through a variety of media platforms and in close collaboration with municipal officials and communitybased organizations, assure publicity and broad promotion of Bike Commute Week activities.

-- 1. Comments on new MassDOT Statewide Bicycle and Pedestrian Plan - 2.
-Technical assistance to communities on advancing Riverwalk and other important bicycle-pedestrian segments.
+- 1. Technical assistance to communities on advancing Riverwalk and other important bicycle-pedestrian segments.
+As necessary. - 2.
+New off-road pedestrian and bike trails design and construction projects.
 As necessary. - 3.
-New off-road pedestrian and bike trails design and construction projects.
-As necessary. - 4.
-Bike Commute week report
+Bike Commute week report.
+Summer 2019.

-Source Budget Est. Staff Effort
+Budget Est. Staff Effort

-FHWA PL (80%) \$16,000 8 weeks
+\$15,200 8 weeks

-MassDOT (20% match) \$ 4,000 2 weeks
+\$ 3,800 2 weeks

-TOTAL \$20,000 10 weeks
+\$19,000 10 weeks

-Direct Labor \$ 8,276
+\$15,200 \$ 3,800

-Indirect Costs \$11,724
+Direct Labor \$ 7,685 Indirect Costs \$11,315